Iran national football team: 2007–2014

-Iran highlighted their position at the top of their group by defeating Bahrain 6–0 at home in the Azadi Stadium as well as inviting former German youth international Ashkan Dejagah who scored twice on his debut against Qatar.
+Iran topped their group by defeating Bahrain 6–0 at home in the Azadi Stadium as well as inviting former German youth international Ashkan Dejagah who scored twice on his debut against Qatar.
 After a 4–1 win at Indonesia, Iran qualified for the final round of direct qualifiers, the fourth round.
 In the fourth round, Iran played South Korea, Qatar, Uzbekistan and Lebanon in their group.
-Queiroz made new foreign-based additions to his squad, adding players such as Reza Ghoochannejhad to his team.
+Queiroz made new foreign-based additions to his squad, adding players such as Reza Ghoochannejhad.

-Iran started their fourth round of Asian qualifiers with a 1–0 win in Uzbekistan.
+Iran started the fourth round of Asian qualifiers with a 1–0 win in Uzbekistan.
 Team Melli then drew Qatar and lost in Lebanon before defeating South Korea at the Azadi on 16 October with a goal from captain Javad Nekounam.
 After a 1–0 loss in Tehran against Uzbekistan, Iran defeated Qatar 1–0 in Doha and Lebanon 4–0 at home.
 In their last qualification match, Iran defeated South Korea 1–0 in Ulsan Munsu with a goal from Ghoochannejhad, clinching their ticket to Brazil as group winners with 16 points.
 Thus, Iran became the third team that Queiroz has managed to qualify for the World Cup, having reached the 2002 edition with South Africa and the 2010 edition with Portugal, leading the latter to a knockout stage finish.
 Iran continued their winning streak, securing qualification to the 2015 Asian Cup months later as well.

-Since Queiroz's role as manager of the Iranian national team, he has been renowned for introducing players from the Iranian diaspora to the national squad.
+Since Queiroz's role as manager of the Iranian national team, he has introduced players from the Iranian diaspora to the national squad.
 These players include German-Iranians Daniel Davari and Ashkan Dejagah, Dutch-Iranian Reza Ghoochannejhad, Swedish-Iranians Omid Nazari and Saman Ghoddos, and Iranian-American Steven Beitashour among others.

 Iran competed in Group F alongside Argentina, Nigeria and Bosnia and Herzegovina.
 Prior to the tournament, they founded the Central Asian Football Association.